jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 360H Regulations relating to notification of consent applications
 [Repealed]

+### 360I Regulations to modify or remove provisions in policy statement or plan
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations that modify or remove provisions of a policy statement or plan.
+(2) Before recommending the making of regulations under this section, the Minister must— (a) comply with sections 360J to 360L; and
+  (b) be satisfied that the provisions have a negative impact on economic growth, development capacity, or employment; and (c) be satisfied that the following criteria are met:
+    (i) the provisions have not been included in a policy statement or plan in recognition of an obligation or a right under a Treaty settlement, the Marine and Coastal Area (Takutai Moana) Act 2011, Ngā Rohe Moana o Ngā Hapū o Ngāti Porou Act 2019, or a Mana Whakahono a Rohe or joint management agreement; and
+    (ii) the modification or removal of the provisions of the policy statement or plan does not prevent the policy statement or plan from giving effect to a national policy statement; and
+    (iii) the modification or removal of the provisions of the plan does not make the plan inconsistent with a national environmental standard.
+(3) Any regulations may apply generally or may apply or be applied from time to time by the Minister by notice, within any specified district or region of any local authority or within any specified part of New Zealand, or to any specified class or classes of persons.
+(4) Regulations made under this section may incorporate material by reference.
+Schedule 1AA applies as if its references to a national environmental standard, national policy statement, or New Zealand coastal policy statement were references to regulations under this section.
+(5) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
+  (a) regulations under subsection (1):
+  (b) a notice under subsection (3).

+### 360J Minister to investigate and report
+(1) If the Minister considers that a provision in a policy statement or plan has the impact described in section 360I(2)﻿(b), the Minister must carry out an investigation to gather evidence—
+  (a) about the effects of the provision on economic growth, development capacity, or employment; and (b) to assist in determining whether the criteria in section 360I(2)﻿(b) and (c) are met.
+(2) The Minister must prepare a report on the findings of the investigation that provides for the following:
+  (a) a summary of the investigation undertaken:
+  (b) an assessment of whether the criteria in section 360I(2)﻿(b) and (c) have been met:
+  (c) a recommendation on whether the provision should be modified or removed by regulations.

+### 360K Minister to provide report to local authority
+(1) As soon as practicable after completing the investigation, the Minister must provide the report to the local authority to whose policy statement or plan the recommendation relates.
+(2) The local authority may provide a written response within 20 working days after receiving the report if the report recommends that a provision be modified or removed.
+(3) The Minister must consider any response by the local authority under subsection (2) when deciding whether to recommend that regulations be made under section 360I(1).
+(4) Within 10 working days after providing the report to the local authority, the Minister must publish the report on an Internet site maintained by the Ministry for the Environment.

+### 360L Minister to consult before recommending regulations
+(1) The Minister must consult any parties such as, but not limited to, the following if they are likely to be affected by any modification or removal of provisions recommended by the report:
+  (a) any persons or groups:
+  (b) landowners or occupiers:
+  (c) iwi and hapū:
+  (d) customary marine title groups and protected customary rights groups under the Marine and Coastal Area (Takutai Moana) Act 2011:
+  (e) groups holding statutory acknowledgement over the affected area:
+  (f) heritage protection authorities and heritage stakeholders:
+  (g) businesses or industries:
+  (h) community organisations or sections of the public.
+(2) The Minister must consider the outcomes of the consultation undertaken under subsection (1).
+(3) If the Minister’s report under section 360J(2) recommends the modification or removal of provisions of a regional coastal plan, the Minister must consult the Minister of Conservation.

+### 360M Local authority’s obligations
+(1) As soon as practicable after regulations are made under section 360I(1), the local authority whose policy statement or plan includes provisions that are or will be modified or removed by the regulations must—
+  (a) give public notice—
+    (i) that the regulations have been made; and
+    (ii) of the date on which the regulations come into force; and (iii) that provides a general description of the nature and effect of the regulations; and (b) ensure that the policy statement or plan reflects the amendments made by the regulations— (i) without using the process in Schedule 1; and (ii) by any date specified in the regulations for that purpose or, if no date is specified, as soon as practicable after the regulations come into force.
+(2) A failure to comply with subsection (1) does not affect the validity of the amendments made by the regulations.

+### 360N Policy statement or plan continues as operative after change by regulations
+A policy statement or plan continues to be an operative policy statement or plan when amended by regulations made under section 360I(1).

+### 360O Sections 360I to 360O repealed
+Sections 360I to 360N and this section are repealed on the close of 31 December 2027.

 ### 361 Repeals and revocations
 (1) The enactments specified in Schedule 6 are hereby repealed.